This is an archived version of our General Approach to recommending charities, which was used prior to 2016.

 What do we publish as a result of this round?

-For most groups, we write a brief review of the organization as a result of the exploratory review, consisting of a brief summary of their activities followed by a longer section describing what we found to be the most salient features of the group, both positive and negative.
+For most groups, we write a brief review of the organization as a result of the shallow review, consisting of a one paragraph summary of their activities followed by 2-4 paragraphs describing what we found to be the most salient features of the group, both positive and negative.
 We send this review to the organization for approval, often triggering small amounts of additional research as organization representatives identify mistakes we have made or provide additional information about their organization.
-We don’t publish supplementary materials along with our exploratory reviews, so we generally make updates to our reviews at this stage only if we believe they are reasonable based on publicly available information.
+We don’t publish supplementary materials along with our shallow reviews, so we generally make updates to our reviews at this stage only if we believe they are reasonable based on publicly available information.
 The most common changes we make are changes in the emphasis of the summary of activities (for instance, if a group engages in many activities and we have listed some of them, they may request we change which activities are listed) and wording changes which we do not believe substantially alter the meaning of our review.

-After researching the organizations involved in this round, but before writing the reviews, we select a small number of organizations to be part of the comprehensive review round.
-We do not write exploratory reviews for these organizations unless they choose not to participate in the comprehensive review process.
+After researching the organizations involved in this round, but before writing the reviews, we select a small number of organizations to be part of the medium review round.
+We do not write shallow reviews for these organizations unless they choose not to participate in the medium review process.

 This is the third round of our evaluation process.
-It is intended to allow careful and detailed reflection on the most promising groups so that we can select Top and Standout Charities.
+It is intended to allow careful and detailed reflection on the most promising groups so that we can select top recommendations and standout charities.

 Which groups are considered?

 At the start of the recommendation process, we set a target number of groups to investigate in this round, based on our available resources.
-We always include the Top Charities from the previous review process.
-We don’t always include Standout organizations, since this could lead to difficulty finding time to evaluate new organizations as the number of Standout organizations grows.
-We include other groups we have previously included in comprehensive review rounds, or that we researched during the exploratory review round, based on how likely we think we would be to recommend them.
+We always include the top-recommended groups from the previous review process.
+We don’t always include standout organizations, since this could lead to difficulty finding time to evaluate new organizations as the number of standout organizations grows.
+We include other groups we have previously included in medium review rounds, or that we researched during the shallow review round, based on how likely we think we would be to recommend them.
 We revisit each organization we have previously reviewed at least every third year, to account for changes in the organization over time.

-At this point we are dealing with a relatively small number of groups and our decisions about which groups to include in the comprehensive review round are highly specific to the individual organizations, many of which we already know a great deal about (particularly if they have previously participated in a comprehensive review).
+At this point we are dealing with a relatively small number of groups and our decisions about which groups to include in the medium review round are highly specific to the individual organizations, many of which we already know a great deal about (particularly if they have previously participated in a medium review).
 Some of the factors we consider are:

 - How cost-effective do we expect the organization’s programs to be?
-Every group is researched at the exploratory review level before being researched at the comprehensive review level, so we have some idea what their programs are and how efficiently they are conducted.
-We only include charities in the comprehensive review round if we think there is a substantial chance their programs have cost-effectiveness similar to those of our current Top Charities.
+Every group is researched at the shallow review level before being researched at the medium review level, so we have some idea what their programs are and how efficiently they are conducted.
+We only include charities in the medium review round if we think there is a substantial chance their programs have cost-effectiveness similar to those of our current top-recommended charities.

 What do we do to research each group during this round?

 We write summaries of our conversations, read the materials submitted to us and other materials published by or about the organization we are reviewing, and discuss each organization on several occasions.
 Sometimes we return to our organizational contact with more questions or to request to have another conversation with someone else in the organization.
-Often we write most of our review of an organization before deciding whether to recognize it as a Top or Standout Charity or as neither.
+Often we write most of our review of an organization before deciding whether to recognize it as a top-recommended or standout charity or as neither.

 What do we publish as a result of this round?

-We write a detailed review for each new organization that participates in our comprehensive review round, and update our previous review for organizations we have written comprehensive reviews for already.
+We write a detailed review for each new organization that participates in our medium review round, and update our previous review for organizations we have written medium reviews for already.
 The review includes a general summary section followed by sections explaining how well we think the organization fits each of our organization evaluation criteria.
-For Top and Standout Charities, we also include a section addressing criticisms or questions that we think are particularly important for understanding the charity’s impact.
-Because we use information in our comprehensive review round that may not already be publicly available, we also write summaries of the conversations we had with organization representatives and produce spreadsheet versions of our cost-effectiveness calculations.
+Because we use information in our medium review round that may not already be publicly available, we also write summaries of the conversations we had with organization representatives and produce spreadsheet versions of our cost-effectiveness calculations.
 We send these, our review, and other supporting materials the organization provided and which we would like to publish, to our contact at the organization for approval prior to publishing.

-After the research on the comprehensive reviews is finished, but before the writing is finished, the research team solicits feedback from some board members who have expressed interest in helping with the review process.
-After that, and still before writing is finished, our executive director and the research staff each individually decide whether each of the charities we’ve conducted a comprehensive review of should be a Top Charity, a Standout Charity, or neither, or if we are not certain.
-We compare lists and discuss each group.
-In some cases we are very certain and agree with each other; in others we disagree, or some of us are not sure what status was appropriate for a particular group.
+After the research on the medium and deep reviews was finished, but before the writing was finished, our Executive Director, Research Manager, and Research Associate each individually decided whether each of the charities we’d conducted a medium or deep review on should be a top recommendation, a standout charity, or neither, or if we were not certain.
+We compared lists and discussed each group.
+In some cases we were very certain and agreed with each other; in others we disagreed, or some of us were not sure what status was appropriate for a particular group.

-We notify charities that they will be a Top Charity, Standout Charity, or that they will be neither, when we ask them to approve the materials we want to publish as a result of their participation in our round of comprehensive reviews.
-We ask Top Charities to work with us to set up a system for tracking donations directed to them through ACE’s review so that we can understand the impact of our recommendations.
+We notify charities that they will be our new top-recommended or standout charities, or that they will be neither, when we ask them to approve the materials we want to publish as a result of their participation in our round of medium reviews.
+We ask top-recommended charities to work with us to set up a system for tracking donations directed to them through ACE’s review so that we can understand the impact of our recommendations.
 This includes either including a check box on their donate page where donors can acknowledge ACE’s influence on their donation or tracking unique URLs resulting from ACE links to the organization’s website.
-We also publish shortened versions of our reviews for Top Charities on our site, linking to the longer versions.
+We also publish shortened versions of our reviews for top-recommended charities on our site, linking to the longer versions.
 This allows visitors to our site to receive a brief, clear summary of why we have recommended an organization, and to choose whether to proceed to reading our full evaluation, so that the amount of information presented at one time is not overwhelming.